xverse-engine/XV3DGS-UEPlugin/README.md

 <img src="Media/image/S3.jpg" width="500" />

 ## Import your guassian splatting model
+### **After v1.1.3, this plugin supports dragging multiple ply files directly into the Content Browser and importing them.**

 Click on the 'Load Assets' button on the navigation bar or navigate to Window/XV3dgs.
 <img src="Media/image/t4.jpg" width="500" />